guardian/grunt-dir2json/README.md

    |- de.json
 ```

-...you would get JSON that looked something like this:
+...you would get JSON that looked something like this, except minified:

 ```js
 {